 Score and parts include an optional thematic 16 bar warm-up prelude.

 Italian organist and composer, Pietro A. Yon composed Gesú Bambino for his congregation in 1917.
-Later, lyricist Frederick H. Martens adopted the tune into his English-language version, When Blossoms Flowered ‘mid the Snows.
-Although less known that some carols, Gesú Bambino today continues to grow in its number of publications and international popularity.
+Later, lyricist Frederick H. Martens adapted the tune into his English-language version, When Blossoms Flowered ‘mid the Snows.
+Although lesser known than some carols, Gesú Bambino continues to grow in its number of publications and international popularity.

 The carol’s tune reflects a Latin-root folk charm with its simple compound rhythms and harmonic sensibilities.
 This Theme and Variations arrangement adds some surprises including a brass chorale, playful woodwind flourishes and joyful call-and-response refrains.
 As with the original version, the chorus is played in counterpoint with the traditional tune, Adeste Fideles (Oh Come Let Us Adore Him), making this carol the perfect celebrative addition to any holiday program.